1996–97 St. Louis Blues season: Regular season

-After losing captain Wayne Gretzky to free-agency, the Blues were in turmoil as an ugly public feud between Brett Hull and Coach Mike Keenan developed, as the Blues got off to a slow start.
+The Blues were in turmoil as an ugly public feud between Brett Hull and Coach Mike Keenan developed, as the Blues got off to a slow start.
 On December 19 the Keenan era would come to a sudden end as he is fired as GM and Coach.
 Eventually he would be replaced by assistant coach Jim Roberts.

 Roberts' stint as interim head coach lasted nine games, as the team would hire Colorado Avalanche assistant coach Joel Quenneville to serve as the team's head coach.
 The change worked with Quenneville behind the bench as the Blues recovered and made the playoffs for the 18th straight season with a 36–35–11 record.
 However, once again the Blues would make a quick exit in the playoffs as they are beaten by the Detroit Red Wings in 6 games.